Join a dogsled expedition, learn to throw a lasso, and experience the Sami culture first hand in Karasjok and Kautokeino.

-The Sami are the northernmost indigenous people of Europe, and the attractions on the Norwegian tundra all reflect Sami history, heritage and life today.
-No wonder, as nine out of 10 people here are Sami.
+The Sami are the northernmost indigenous people of Europe, and the attractions on the Norwegian tundra all reflect Sami history, heritage, and life today.
+No wonder, as nine out of ten people here are Sami.
 Go dog sledding or skiing on the rugged Finnmark plain, camp in a traditional lavvu (Sami tent), or get a glimpse of reindeer husbandry.
-At winter nights, wonder at the northern lights dancing above your head.
+At winter nights, wonder at the northern lights that dance above your head.

-Even though Karasjok is Sami Norway’s indisputable capital, the neighbouring municipality, Kautokeino, have more Sami residents.
+Even though Karasjok is Sami Norway’s indisputable capital, the neighbouring municipality Kautokeino has more Sami residents.

-Go in spring to see the Sami Easter festival, or in summer to see the wildlife and thousands of fishing ponds and lakes, and the midnight sun.
-A little way out into the countryside with a prime view of the town you will find Juhls Silvergallery – an eye-catching building where you can buy traditional Sami silver and more modern designs.
+Go in spring to see the Sami Easter festival, or in summer to see the wildlife and thousands of fishing ponds and lakes – and of course the midnight sun.
+A little way into the countryside with a prime view of the town you will find Juhls Silvergallery – an eye-catching building where you can buy traditional Sami silver and more modern designs.

-It shouldn’t be a surprise that mushing is popular both as a sport and a means to get around in the Land of the sami.
+It shouldn’t come as a surprise that mushing is popular both as a sport and as a means to get around in the Land of the Sami.
 If you come in winter, you should definitely try to experience a dogsled race or join an expedition.
-The beautiful, wild nature surroundings comes as part of the bargain.
+The beautiful wild nature surroundings come as part of the bargain.